krober10nd/SeismicMesh/benchmarks/README.md

 Run `python benchmark_sphere.py` to run all benchmarks for a particular domain (e.g., sphere).
 Run `python benchmark_sphere.py --method METHODNAME` to select either `cgal` using [pygalmesh](https://github.com/nschloe/pygalmesh), `gmsh` using [pygmsh](https://github.com/nschloe/pygmsh) or `sm` to use `SeismicMesh`.

+* Note: 3D CGAL results are not shown for the EAGE benchmark because they are several times slower than Gmsh and SeismicMesh.
+2D CGAL results are not shown for BP2004 since they do not support user-defined variable mesh density functions.

 Results
 ---------------